radss000/BIP47_BDK/README.md

 # BIP47_BDK

-This code implements a Samourai Wallet, which is a wallet for managing Bitcoin transactions and invoices.
+The first branch (Samourai) code implements a Samourai Wallet, which is a wallet for managing Bitcoin transactions and invoices.

 There are several parts to this code: